 The National Broadband Network (NBN) was designed to reach every home and business in Australia, giving all Aussies fast, reliable and hassle-free broadband.
-Years later and despite a few hiccups, the NBN now connects almost ten million Australians across the country.
-For those who are not yet connected, the expansion has sped up in recent years so your day is likely to come soon.
+Years later and despite a few hiccups, the NBN now connects almost all Australian homes and businesses.
 Here we get stuck into the history of the NBN, where we stand right now and how to choose the right NBN plan for your household.

 History and overview of the National Broadband Network (NBN)

 Starting as a pledge from the opposition Labor party in 2006, the NBN had a simple yet ambitious set of goals.
 The four main pillars of the NBN were to provide top-quality broadband internet access to Australians all over the country, in a timely fashion – i.e. as soon as possible – at affordable prices and at the least cost to the government.
 Years later and after winning the support of all major political parties, the NBN is the largest and most complex infrastructure project in Australian history.

 The design and construction phase begun in 2010, with a multi-technology approach being adopted in 2013.
 The next milestone year was 2015, when the Fibre To The Basement (FTTB) and Fibre To The Node (FTTN) services were launched.
 2016 saw the launch of the Fibre To The Curb (FTTC) service, while FTTN broke the one million premises mark.

 The improvements to the network aren’t simply in the number of people connected, but also in the overall quality.
 On all available metrics, the NBN is experiencing significant improvement.
 Successful installation rates have improved out of sight after being a problem early on, while installation times have also improved.
 Congestion on fixed lines has also decreased, meaning the overall speed of your connection is improving.
 For Fixed Wireless users, performance is also increasing.